Use Self-Managed Encryption Keys with Tableflow

 • If you revoke access to the encryption key, both Kafka and Tableflow data in Confluent Managed Storage become inaccessible.

-User-managed Amazon S3 storage encryption
+User-managed AWS S3 storage encryption

 This corresponds to the Bring Your Own Storage (BYOS) option for Tableflow.
 You can choose between two AWS encryption modes: